WisePH

 • Using too little fat — some cooks trim all the skin and fat, which kills the texture and richness

 Sisig is one of those dishes where the fat does real work.
-The skin and cheek fat from the pig face carry the sour dressing and distribute it across the whole bowl.
+In fact, the skin and cheek fat from the pig face carry the sour dressing and distribute it across the whole bowl.
 A fully trimmed, lean version of sisig is not really sisig anymore.

 If you enjoy bold, fatty Ilocano pork cooking, Ilocano pinakbet is worth learning alongside sisig.
 Both dishes use strong aromatics and respect pork fat as a feature, not a flaw.